sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/Annotated Annual Seasonality.png)

-I've labled several popular US holidays in red.
-In yellow, I've highlighted significant changes in sales magnitude.
-The specific changepoints we will analyze are:
+Several popular US holidays are labeled in red, and significant changes to sales magnitude are labeled in yellow.
+We'll compare Prophet models with these seasonal components.

-- Thanksgiving
+- **Thanksgiving**: There tends to be a decrease in sales magnitude leading up to Thanksgiving.
+This magnitude increases soon after as we enter the winter holiday season.
-- Christmas
+- **Christmas**: Sales magnitude increases in the weeks leading up to Christmas.
+This peak is followed by a decline as the year transitions into the post-holiday period.
-- Halloween Season
+- **Halloween Season**: Sales begin to rise weeks before Halloween.
+This is likely due to early preparations and purchases for the holiday.
-- Peak Fall Season
+- **Peak-Fall Season**: During the peak of the fall season, there is a significant rise in sales magnitude.
+This could be due to seasonal shopping trends, or preparations for upcoming holidays like Halloween and Thanksgiving.
-- Post-Valentine's Day
+- **Post-Valentine's Day**: There is a large dip in sales magnitude following Valentine's Day.
+This could indicate a slowdown in consumer spending after the expensive holiday shopping spike.

-We'll begin by adding a holiday componet for Thanksgiving.
+We'll begin by constructing another Prophet model with an additive holiday componet for Thanksgiving.

 ```r
 #  List out all Thanksgiving dates in the training data